bhoamikhona/java-in-depth/Section 03/README.md

 - When `+` is used with numbers it is used as a plus operator.
 Both operands have to be numeric.

 ### Assignment 01 - Currency Converter - Creating a Class with Variables

+### Variables - Primitive Types

+- Java has 8 primitive data types:
+  - `boolean`
+  - Number
+    - Integer
+      - `byte`
+      - `short`
+      - `int`
+      - `long`
+    - Floating Point
+      - `float`
+      - `double`
+    - Character
+      - `char`
+- Except for `boolean` the rest of the data types are numeric data types, even `char` which can be used to represent an alphabet, is a numeric data type as it is internally represented as an unsigned integer.
+- So, `char` is also a numeric data type in Java and you should keep that in mind.
+- The 4 different kinds of data types to store integer values have different sizes to store a number.
+This is helpful to use memory efficiently in memory constraint devices.
+- The same is valid for floating point numbers.

 ## Author